A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Conclusion

 \section{Conclusion}

 In this paper, we introduced a unified framework that combines MDL and tensor factorization for non-parametric PDF estimation.
 By integrating a quantile-based cutting strategy, we improved the MDL computation time without compromising the performance.
-Experimental results on both synthetic and real datasets demonstrated significant improvements in estimation accuracy and computational efficiency compared to conventional uniform binning methods.
+Experimental results on both synthetic and real datasets demonstrated the advantage of our approach compared to conventional uniform binning methods.